BobBuildTool/bob/doc/tutorial/compile.rst

 ===================

 You may want to use an IDE with Bob.
 At the moment Qt Creator and Eclipse are supported.
-You can add more IDE's using :ref:`extending-generators` extension.
+You can add more IDEs using :ref:`extending-generators` extension.
 To generate project files the basic call is::

     $ bob project <genericArgs> <generator> <package> <specificArgs>